 Nothing makes a trip to Venice more complete than a delicious slice of tiramisu.
 We enjoyed one with an Italian coffee in a place called Snack Bar San Vidal on the corner of Campo Santo Stefano, a large public square just a few minutes’ walk from Scala Contarini del Bovolo.

-If you’ve got your appetite back after the trattoria lunch, this place also does pizzas and pastas for a light dinner, or you can choose from several other restaurants around the square.
+This place also does pizzas and pastas for a light dinner, or you can choose from several other restaurants around the square.

 Venice 2 day itinerary: try some tiramisu